SchroedingersLion/SamplingSuite2D/Readme.md

             col_names[4] = "Distance to origin"; // Our new name.
             /*################################################################################*/
 ```
-Since the `observable` vector has grown, we need to adjust its size in the class constructor above, i.e. we need to change the part
+Since the `observable` vector has grown, its size needs to be updated in the class constructor above, i.e., this part
 ```c++
             /*######## ENTER THE NUMBER OF OBSERVABLES TO COLLECT ############*/ no_observables = 4;
             /*################################################################*/
 ```
-to
+needs to be changed to
 ```c++
             /*######## ENTER THE NUMBER OF OBSERVABLES TO COLLECT ############*/ no_observables = 5;